wuyuanpei/Website_Projects/README.md

 ## Author
 Richard Wu
 ## Notes
 This repo contains multiple websites developed.
-Details can be found in the READMEs in the specific folder of each website.
+Details and links can be found in the READMEs in the specific folder of each website.
 - File Sharing Site: a file sharing site developed by HTML/CSS/JS
 - Hacker's Chat: a chat site developed by Node.js/Socket.io
 - Perfect Calendar: a Calendar site developed by HTML/CSS/JQuery/mySQL/PHP